alihamza-12/Redux_ToolKit_Query/README.md

 - ✅ Optimistic updates and automatic cache invalidation
 - ✅ Loading states and error handling
 - ✅ Responsive UI with Tailwind CSS
-- ✅ Mock backend using json-server
+- ✅ Mock backend using json-server and MockAPI
 - ✅ Two API calling approaches demonstrated

 ## Technologies Used